These resources have a cost. There are some things we just can’t get for free. I think these things are of value or I wouldn’t share them with you.

 Special Note: They will always have a scholarship offering for those who can show need, and EP will always have some sort of discount.

 For under $200, you get a college course along with all materials.
 In this way, it’s cheaper than community college, even with discounts for high schoolers.
 It’s in some ways like EP, just not as fun.
 It’s online readings, videos, quizlets.
 You go through the online course at your own pace over four months.
 At the end you take a test and get approved for ACE credit if you get just 50% on the test.
 You can even retake the test.
 Our experience is that it’s basically full-proof to get the credit if you put any effort into the course.
 My 11th grader did his course in a month.
 My 8th grader took the full four months.
 They had no trouble with the final.
-The one son knew every answer!
+The one older son knew every answer and finished in minutes!
+The final is taken AT HOME!
+They were proctored online.

 This is basically teaching to the test, which isn’t what you want if you are seeking a career that’s really based on a college education.
 If you are looking for quick, easy, cheap college credit, this is a great way to go.
 It’s not a college.
 It just gives you credit, like taking a CLEP test.
-They list on their site the colleges that guarantee that they accept these credits.
+They list on their site the colleges that guarantee that they accept these credits, though some may only accept certain courses.